-From here you will enjoy a leisurely drive through Tuscany’s resplendent landscape as you make your way back to your hotel in Rome where you will be conveniently delivered to your hotel by your private driver.
+At approximately 3 PM you will join your driver for a leisurely drive through Tuscany’s resplendent landscape back to your hotel in Rome where you will be conveniently delivered to your hotel by your private driver at approximately 6 PM.

-Our guests who enjoyed this Tuscany wine tour from Rome also boked the following:
+Our guests who enjoyed this Tuscany wine tour from Rome also booked the following day tours from Rome:

-** Winery fees are 30 EUROS Per Person payable to the Winery.
+** Winery fees are approximately 35 EUROS Per Person payable to the Winery.

 Winery Fee includes Winery Cellar Tour, Wine Tasting, and locally produced tasty cheese & cold cuts platter to accompany wine tasting before the lunch meal.